benhammondmusic/tanks/tanks/README.md

 ### Logic / Game Play

 - **Add computer logic for Robot players.**
+- Give tanks more than 1 starting hitpoint; require multiple shots to kill, damage based on shot proximity.
+Falling could harm tank as well.
 - Randomize starting player.
 Weight towards those in the middle since they are most in danger?
 - Spread tanks further apart, rather than evenly spaced.
 - Allow shots off screen horizontally to wrap back from other side?